Option cast

 The accepted return values are:

-The field will be empty.string
+The field will be empty.

-The string value of the field.object
+The string value of the field.

-property of the field as a well as options applied at the field level in case of a need to overwrite global options.
+An object containing the value property of the field as a well as options applied at the field level in case of a need to overwrite global options.

 Context